javaee/jms-spec/pages/JMS20MeansLessCode.md

 **JMS 2.0**

-In JMS 2.0, simply pass the message body into the <tt>send</tt> method:
+In JMS 2.0, simply pass the message body into the `send` method:

  context.createProducer().send(demoQueue,"Hello world");

-Note that you can do this even when you want to set message properties since these can be set on the <tt>JMSProducer</tt>.
+Note that you can do this even when you want to set message properties since these can be set on the `JMSProducer`.

 ## Receiving synchronously, can receive mesage payload directly

 **JMS 1.1**

-When receiving synchronously, so you are given a <tt>Message</tt> object and need to cast it to the appropriate subtype before you can extract its body:
+When receiving synchronously, so you are given a `Message` object and need to cast it to the appropriate subtype before you can extract its body:

  MessageConsumer messageConsumer = session.createConsumer(demoQueue);
  TextMessage textMessage = (TextMessage) messageConsumer.receive(1000);